psbriant/transportation_data_analysis/README.md

 ## Running an analyses

 1. Visit the link for Chicago bus ridership mentioned above and download the latest bus ridership dataset.
 Save this file in a designated directory for analysis inputs.

-2. Fork and clone this repository.
-3. Activate the conda environment using the following command:
+2. Activate the conda environment using the following command:

 ```
 conda activate transportation_data_analysis
 ```

-4. Navigate to the src directory and in the below command, replace FILE_PATH with the absolute path to the bus ridership data and OUTPUT_DIRECTORY with the directory to where you would like all visualizations to be written to.
+3. Navigate to the src directory and in the below command, replace FILE_PATH with the absolute path to the bus ridership data and OUTPUT_DIRECTORY with the directory to where you would like all visualizations to be written to.

 ```
 python main.py python --bus_data_path FILE_PATH --output_dir OUTPUT_DIRECTORY
 ```

-5. Run the updated command.
+4. Run the updated command.
-6. Check the output directory you specified and rerun the script as needed.
+5. Check the output directory you specified and rerun the script as needed.

 ## Contributing to this project